30 Gorgeous Photos of Rare Earth Events

-According to the Weather Underground, lenticular clouds are rare lens-shaped clouds that form on the downside of a mountain or mountain range.
+Lenticular clouds are rare lens-shaped clouds that form on the downside of a mountain or mountain range, according to the Weather Underground.
 For them to form, stable, moist air must flow over the mountain or mountain range to create a series of oscillating waves.
-Further, the crest of the wave has to be equal in temperature to the dew point—creating the evaporation that forms the rare lenticular clouds that appear in this photo taken over Varese Lake in Lombardy, Italy.
+Further, the crest of the wave has to be equal in temperature to the dew point—creating the evaporation that forms the rare lenticular clouds that appear in this photo, taken in Italy.

 Captured during a wildfire in South Africa, this photograph shows the extent to which Mother Nature can inflict both beauty and terror.
 Fire tornados typically occur during wildfires, when intense rising heat combined with strong winds cause powerful columns of fire.
 Recently, the phenomenon was spotted in California, as wildfires ravaged parts of the state, according to a report from USA Today.

 When a sinkhole occurs in the tundra, you get what's called a "permafrost explosion."
 According to the Weather Channel, these permafrost explosions are likely caused by warmer temperatures in the Arctic.
 The explosions occur when high-pressure gasses meet warmer temperatures—and now that they're happening more frequently, they're beginning to worry scientists.
-Here's one that took place in a remote part of Siberia.
+Here's one that took place in Siberia.

 Every spring, from late April to late May, some 3,000 people flock to Manitoba, Canada, to catch the annual mating ritual of its 7,500 red-sided garter snakes.
-The province has the largest concentrated population of the snakes in the world—but you still wouldn’t catch us going to see them.
+The province has the largest concentrated population of the snakes in the world.
+Visit if you dare!

-Just like land tornadoes, waterspouts, or tornadoes that form over bodies of water, are typically associated with severe thunderstorms and serious destruction.
-In the U.S., they occur most frequently over the Great Lakes, according to the National Oceanic and Atmospheric Administration.
-This one was captured off the coast of Malapascua, an island in the Phillippines.
+Just like land tornadoes, waterspouts—tornadoes that form over bodies of water—are typically associated with severe thunderstorms and serious destruction.
+In the United States, they occur most frequently over the Great Lakes, according to the National Oceanic and Atmospheric Administration.
+This one was captured off the coast of Malapascua, an island in the Philippines.